grg8881m/electiva_iot/README.md

-# electiva_iot
-Electiva IoT con arduino
+# Electiva IoT on ARDUINO, Azure IoT AWS, and Java
+This is a Course for Electiva IoT with ARDUINO, Azure IoT, AWS and Java.
+Colombia Coop University